 Vietnamese coastal defense gunfire were heavy during the attack.
 Newport News reported 75 rounds of very accurate hostile fire; Rowan reported 50 rounds of accurate fire as close as 20 yards and straddling the ship.
 Robison reported 140 rounds of very accurate fire, the closest being 15 yards off the port beam.
 Providence counted 60 incoming rounds.

 After the bombardment, the ships were threatened by four Russian-built torpedo boats.
 Two Navy A-7 Corsairs from USS Coral Sea (CV 43) assisted.
-The Task Unit’s ships and aircraft were able to sink three of the four torpedo boats….If you would like to read more of this and other stories from “Striking Eight Bells,” use one of the links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+The Task Unit’s ships and aircraft were able to sink three of the four torpedo boats….If you would like to read about my journey from the Midwest to serving on board a Gearing class destroyer in Vietnam as recounted in, “Striking Eight Bells,” use one of the links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.

 If you would like to purchase a copy signed by the author, George Trowbridge, with a “Striking Eight Bells” bookmark use this link: “Get a signed copy.”